eclipse-keyple/keyple-website/content/components/distributed/keyple-distributed-local-lib.md

 <br>

 The **Keyple Distributed Local Library** is the part of the **Keyple Distributed** solution which contains all the **local** services.

-Therefore, it should be used only by developers of applications installed on the terminal having local access to the smart card reader but wishes to delegate all or part of the ticketing processing to a remote application.
+It is therefore intended for developers of applications installed on the terminal having local access to the smart card reader but wishes to delegate all or part of the ticketing processing to a remote application.

 It is compatible with **Windows**, **Linux**, **macOS** and **Android** platforms.